OlivierBldn/customnotes/README.md

 - `Ok(())` if the operation is successful.
 - `Err(Box<dyn std::error::Error>)` if the operation fails or if there is an error in the response.

+### `decrypt_note_content`

+Decrypts the content of a note using the provided encrypted content and note ID.

+#### Parameters

+- `encrypted_content`: The encrypted content of the note.
+- `note_id`: The ID of the note.

+#### Returns

+- Returns a `Result` containing the decrypted content as a `String` if the decryption is successful.
+- If the decryption fails, an `Err` with a `String` describing the error is returned.

+#### Errors

+This function will return an error if any of the following conditions are met:
+- Failed to derive the nonce from the note ID.
+- Failed to decode the encrypted content.
+- Failed to decode the nonce.
+- Failed to convert the nonce to an array.
+- Failed to generate the encryption key.
+- Failed to decrypt the content.

 ---